conventional-branch/conventional-branch/content/posts/index.md

 ## Why Use Conventional Branch

 * Communicating the nature of changes to teammates, the public, and other stakeholders.
-* Triggering build and publish processes.
+* Triggering specific types of build and publish processes.
 * Making it easier for people to contribute to your projects, by allowing them to explore a more structured branch history.

 ## FAQ

 ### What tools can be used to automatically identify if a team member does not meet this specification?

-You can used [conventional-branch](https://github.com/conventional-branch/conventional-branch) to check branch specification or [conventional-branch-action](https://github.com/conventional-branch/conventional-branch-action) if your codes are hosted on GitHub.
+You can used [commit-check](https://github.com/commit-check/commit-check) to check branch specification or [commit-check-action](https://github.com/commit-check/commit-check-action) if your codes are hosted on GitHub.